TUW-GEO/rt1/README.md

 - **rt1.volume** and **rt1.surface**

-  - a collection of useful surface- and volume scattering phase-functions
+  - a collection of useful surface- and volume scattering functions